-Unless the context requires otherwise, references to "Cytokinetics," "the Company," "we," "us" or "our" in this Quarterly Report on Form 10-Q refer to Cytokinetics, Incorporated and its subsidiaries.
-References to "Notes" in this Form 10-Q are to the Notes to the Condensed Consolidated Financial Statements in this Form 10-Q. We also have used other specific terms in this Form 10-Q, most of which are explained or defined below:
+Unless the context requires otherwise, references to "Cytokinetics," "the Company," "we," "us" or "our" in this Form 10-K (defined below) refer to Cytokinetics, Incorporated and its subsidiaries.
+References to "Notes" in this Form 10-K are to the Notes to the Consolidated Financial Statements in this Form 10-K. We also have used other specific terms in this Form 10-K, most of which are explained or defined below: